 This chart gives a different view of the data from the chart above, comparing the percentage change between S&P 500 and the Total Return Bond Index over time.

-The Bond Index was calculated combining 5 different sources.
-Unfortunately, with these different sources we are not always comparing apples to apples.
+The Bond Index until 1972 was calculated using Edward McQuarrie's data (pages 38-40).
 Until 1826 the index consists of federal bonds, until 1850 it's mostly municipal bonds, and until 1897 it's an aggregate of federal, municipal and corporate bonds.
-Since 1897 all sources use investment grade corporate bonds.
+Since 1897 the index is based on investment grade corporate bonds.

 This version of the S&P 500 is a price index in contrast to total return index.
 Therefore, it does not include dividends.
 Including dividends leads to a very different picture, which is demonstrated in the chart below.

 The ratio in the chart above consists of total return indices for both stocks and bonds.
 Therefore, dividend payments from stocks are also taken into account.
 The methodology and the data sources for the Total Return Stock Index are described on this page.